guesswho1234/Rex/README.md

 ## Hosting
 > [!CAUTION]
-> Do not host this version of Rex with publicly - Code from user input is parsed and evaluated without any security measures!
+> Do not host this version of Rex with uncontrolled / public access - Code from user input is parsed and evaluated without any security measures!

 ## Use